by Doc Quantum

 One figure in the crowd was not smiling, however.
 He was almost sweating bullets as he thought about what he had to do.
 It was up to him to rid the world of this — this monster in human flesh.
 Never again would he have the power to murder millions of people at a whim.
 This man’s mother was Jewish, and he was one of the last few Jews left alive in Europe.

-Before Hitler had managed to take the rest of Europe, he had virtually decimated the entire population of Jews in Europe.
+Before Hitler had managed to take the rest of Europe, he had virtually decimated the entire population of Jews in Europe in what became known as the Holocaust.
 It wasn’t until Nazi Germany began expanding to a worldwide scope that cooler heads actually managed to prevail.
 It was Albert Speer who had argued against the complete extermination of the Jewish race worldwide.
-Amazingly enough, and through a series of incidents not unlike those that happened to the Egyptians during the days of Moses, the Jewish race was spared, and they were allowed to keep the homeland of Israel as their own, with heavy restrictions against intermixing with other races.
+Amazingly enough, and through a series of incidents not unlike those that happened to the Egyptians during the days of Moses, the Jewish race was spared and resettled in the land of Palestine, which as their homeland they renamed Israel, with heavy restrictions against intermixing with other races.

 Nobody knows what had changed Hitler’s mind, for he was dead-set on exterminating the Jews entirely from the earth, but one fateful day he was reported to have woken up with a face as pale as snow, and his resolve shaken.
-That day, he postponed his Final Solution, and he kept finding reasons to postpone it until the Nazi control of the Earth was broken.
-It was one of the few true miracles of the long world war, but it was one which those who lived by faith clung to.
+That day, he postponed his Final Solution, and he kept finding reasons to postpone it until 1968, when the Nazi leadership was replaced by robotic doubles by its own artificial intelligence, which was interested only in order and control over the populace.
+Pseudo-scientific concepts of Eugenics and bigoted views based on Anti-Semitism and admonitions against race-mixing were set aside in favor of complete domination using mind-control satellites.
+The status quo remained for five years, until the AI’s control over the Earth was broken in 1973.
+The end of the Final Solution was one of the few true miracles of the long world war, but it was one which those who lived by faith clung to.

 And now this young Jewish man was determined that Hitler would not be given a second chance to murder the rest of the Jews.
 He knew he would die from the attempt, but he had to kill him.
 It was necessary.
 And he convinced himself with every step Hitler took toward his place in the crowd.